nickjbrowning/cscs-docs/docs/clusters/clariden.md

 !!! warning "scratch cleanup policy"
     Files that have not been accessed in 30 days are automatically deleted.

-    **Scratch is not intended for permanant storage**: transfer files back to the capstor project storage after job runs.
+    **Scratch is not intended for permanent storage**: transfer files back to the capstor project storage after job runs.

 !!! note
-    There is an additional scratch path mounted on [Capstor][ref-alps-capstor] at `/capstor/scratch/cscs/$USER`, however this is not reccomended for ML workloads for performance reasons.
+    There is an additional scratch path mounted on [Capstor][ref-alps-capstor] at `/capstor/scratch/cscs/$USER`, however this is not recommended for ML workloads for performance reasons.

 ### Project